DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Trash Can (Location: Relative to listed tabs above player text entry)- This will remove all currently open AdvancedChat boxes.
 - Bars (Location: Bottom right)- A chat page with the option to filter at the top with a **Filter Type** button that cycles the options listed under AdvancedChatFilters>Chat Filters Tab>Filter Type.
 - Cog Wheel (Location: Bottom right)- Opens the configuration menu for the AdvancedChatHUD Chat Tabs.

+There is also an added right click context menu when your chat is open that has the following options;
+- Remove All Windows - Removes all windows currently displayed.
+- Clear All Messages - Clears all messages from the chatbox.
+- Duplicate Window - Duplicates the current window.

 ***Chat HUD Tab***
 - Enable Vanilla Chat HUD - Enables the Vanilla Chat HUD that acts mostly like a Chat Window.
 (Vanilla Chat HUD can use Chat Tabs if you click on it and then change the tab)